 The only way to vote is the poll at the bottom of the page.
 Once you’ve made your voice heard, be sure to share with friends so they can vote as well, and check back next week to see who won.
 Polls close Monday at noon Pacific, so be sure to get your vote in on time!

-With 44.23 percent of last week's vote, you named Southern Illinois junior Kyle Landon your D1 Men's Track and Field HERO of the Week!
-Landon won the award after he finished first in the high jump at the Tiger Classic with a height of 7-3.25 at the Tom Botts Invitational.
+With 57.31 percent of last week's vote, you named Southern Illinois junior Kyle Landon your D1 Men's Track and Field HERO of the Week.
+Landon placed first in the high jump with a height of 7-3.25 at the Tom Botts Invitational.

 Nice job, Kyle!

 Now for this week's nominees.[divider]

 Missouri: At the John McDonnell Invitational, came in second in the 100 with a time of 10.13.